“Where were you two years ago when I had to move my mother to assisted living?!!!”

 Ms. Carlson did get things worked out with her mother in the end.
 Ms. Carlson’s mother managed to sleep on a couple of smaller pillows for one night without re-injuring her shoulder.
 The ballerina’s leg was glued back with Superglue and you couldn’t see the seam unless you looked up her tutu.

-So when you are relocating an elderly adult, they are likely to be in fragile health, the emotional impact of the move is huge and the quantity of things to sort through is enormous.
-It’s much harder and there is less margin for error.
+When you are relocating an elderly adult, they are likely to be in fragile health, the emotional impact of the move can be huge and the quantity of things to sort through is enormous.
+It’s much harder and there is less margin for error and less control in the decision-making.

-Like Ms. Carlson said, “I woulda, coulda, shoulda … and next time I will!
-I’m not going through this again.
+Like Ms. Carlson said, “I coulda, woulda, shoulda … and next time I will!
+I’m not going through that again.
 When my in-laws need help moving, I’m calling someone who knows the easy way to help relocate a senior.”

 Spread the word.
 Tell your friends and neighbors that there is a service to help with the challenge of helping a senior move.
 Families don’t usually have time to research resources in the middle of a crisis.
 They need to know that Moving Forward is standing by to help their senior members move before any crisis occurs.
 Knowing where to turn for help can make all of the difference.